Web Content Display

 NC Wastewater/Groundwater Laboratory Certification

-The North Carolina Wastewater/Groundwater Laboratory Certification (NC WW/GW LC) program is a vital component in the effort to ensure the quality of analytical data used for regulatory purposes by various programs within the Department of Environment and Natural Resources (DENR).
+The North Carolina Wastewater/Groundwater Laboratory Certification (NC WW/GW LC) program is a branch of the Water Sciences Section, and serves as a vital component in the effort to ensure the quality of analytical data used for regulatory purposes by various programs within the Department of Environment and Natural Resources (DENR).
 Various Divisions within DENR rely on the services of the NC WW/GW LC program to support a multitude of scientific, regulatory and administrative decisions.

 The NC WW/GW LC program operates pursuant to authority contained in G.S.
 143-215.3(a)(1) and 143-215.3(a)(10).
 It is a fee-supported program managed by the Division of Water Resources (DWR) Water Sciences Section (WSS).
 The rule governing laboratory certification is North Carolina Administrative Code, 15A NCAC 2H .0800.